RTVision/mocha-esbuild/README.md

 CLI requires a .esbuildrc.js file with an annotated example [here](https://github.com/RtVision/mocha-esbuild/blob/master/.esbuildrc.js) while its possible it would work only the defaults it really depends on your projects setup.

-I personally use made this to compile vue SFC components that are then tested with mocha and have seen pretty big speed increases.
+I personally made this CLI to compile vue SFC components that are then tested with mocha and have seen pretty big speed increases.
-One in partically that stood out to me was webpack building a single test file and all ites dependencies tok 1 minute and 15s while esbuild is it in about 15s.
+One in partically that stood out to me was webpack building a single test file and all its dependencies took 1 minute and 15s while esbuild is it in about 15s.
 When developing tests this time saving really adds up!